keboola/gooddata-writer-v3/README.md

 ## Read model

-Configuration can be read from project model using `read-model` sync action with configuration parameters:
+Configuration can be read from project model using `readModel` sync action(url example https://docker-runner.keboola.com/docker/keboola.gooddata-writer/action/readModel) with configuration parameters:
 - **configurationId** id of gooddata writer v3 config id which will be update by read model
 - **user** contains GoodData credentials
     - **login**